-- Any blouse, polo, oxford, turtleneck, t-shirt, or various "feminine fit" collarless shirt is permitted. - Sleeveless tops and sleeveless dresses are permitted, provided that the "seam across the shoulder" (the strap) is "three-fingers-width" or greater.
-(Measured vertically with the forefinger, middle finger and ring finger against the strap, with the fingers pressed close together). - Tank tops and spaghetti straps are not permitted. - Girls should wear a solid color undershirt/camisole, particularly with all cropped "feminine cut" tops to avoid bare midriffs.
-Girls should not wear short tops that just "graze" the waist of pants.
-Bare midriffs are not permitted. - The neckline of tops must be worn with modesty to avoid visible cleavage.
+- Any blouse, polo, oxford, turtleneck, t-shirt, or various "feminine fit" collarless shirt is permitted. - Sleeveless tops and sleeveless dresses are permitted, provided that the "seam across the shoulder" (the strap) is "three-fingers-width" or greater. - Tank tops and spaghetti straps are not permitted. - Girls should wear a solid color undershirt/camisole, particularly with all cropped "feminine cut" tops. - Girls should not wear short tops that just "graze" the waist of pants. - Bare midriffs are not permitted. - The neckline of tops must be worn with modesty to avoid visible cleavage.